bernardosulzbach/bernardosulzbach.github.io/_posts/2015-09-27-peopleware.md

 Modern cities do not provide us with a sense of community; therefore building a community at your workspace is a great idea.

-Do you have anything to add, remove, or change?
-Just open a pull request or email me your suggestions.